|

 Katia Paradis

-(Spain) in 1973, Katia now lives and works in Montreal.
+Born in Valladolid (Spain) in 1973, Katia now lives and works in

-she has been working in the field of audiovisual production since 1996.
+Montréal, she has been working in the field of audiovisual production

 |